 There are plenty of great tutorial videos to help you do your own gel nails.

 So I’d recommend watching a few of those before you attempt to do your own gel nails.

 What equipment do you need for gel vs SNS?

-Let’s break down the tools and equipment needed to do each type of nail.
+Let’s break down what tools and equipment you need for each type of nail.

 To do SNS nails at home, you’ll need:

 - Brush to remove dust

 - Gelous base coat

 - Primer (optional)

 - A nail file (100-180 grit) or a nail drill